flutter/website/src/docs/codelabs/implicit-animations.md

   This section contains a list of steps you can use to add an implicit animation to the
   [fade-in starter code].
-After the steps, you can also run the [fade-in complete] code with the changes already made.
+After the steps, you can also run the [fade-in complete] code with the the changes already made.
   The steps outline how to use the `AnimatedOpacity` widget to add the following animation feature: